 Vanderbilt University requires all faculty and staff to report all known or suspected violations of the Federal False Claims Act ("FFCA") or the Tennessee False Claims Act ("TFCA") (collectively referred to as "FCA").
 A person violates the FCA by knowingly submitting, or causing another to submit, false claims for payment of government funds.
-Examples of violations of a FCA are (i) submission of a claim to Medicare for payment for services not rendered, or (ii)

-falsification of a time and effort report in connection with a claim for reimbursement from government grant.
+Examples of violations of a FCA are (i) submission of a claim to Medicare for payment for services not rendered, or (ii) falsification of a time and effort report in connection with a claim for reimbursement from government grant.
 Vanderbilt University does not allow retaliation against persons reporting such suspected violations (sometimes referred to as "whistleblowers") for making such reports in good faith.

-Report any known or suspected violation of either the FFCA or the TFCA to the appropriate supervisor, department head or chair, the University Compliance Officer, the Medical Center Compliance Officer, or the 24-hour Confidential Help Line for the university at (615) 322-0133, or the Medical Center Confidential Help Line at (615) 343-0135.
-In making reports to either confidential help line, the caller may make a report anonymously.
-The compliance helplines have no call identification or number recognition capability.
+Report any known or suspected violation of either the FFCA or the TFCA to the appropriate supervisor, department head or chair, the University compliance officer, or the University's Compliance Reporting Hotline at (844) 814-5935

+(www.vanderbiltcompliancehotline.ethicspoint.com).
+In making reports to the confidential help line, the caller may remain anonymous.
+The compliance helpline has no call identification or number recognition capability.

-Faculty and staff may also report known or suspected violations of the FFCA to the following Federal hotline, (800) 447-8477, or by email at HHSTips@oig.hhs.gov.
+Faculty and staff may also report known or suspected violations of the FFCA to the federal hotline, (800) 447-8477 or by email at HHSTips@oig.hhs.gov.

 All persons making reports of compliance concerns are assured that such reports will be treated as confidential to the extent permitted by law.
 Such reports will be shared with others only on a bona fide need-to-know basis.
-Vanderbilt prohibits retaliation and will take no adverse action against persons who make such reports in good faith ("whistleblowers), even if the report turns out not to be correct.
-Any faculty or staff member who believes that he or she has been subjected to or affected by retaliatory conduct for reporting a suspected violation of an FCA or for refusing to engage in activity that would be a violation of an FCA should report such retaliation to the university compliance officer or medical center compliance officer.
+Vanderbilt prohibits retaliation and will take no adverse action against persons who make such reports in good faith ("whistleblowers"), even if the report turns out to be incorrect.
+Any faculty or staff member who believes that he or she has been subjected to or affected by retaliatory conduct for reporting a suspected violation of an FCA or for refusing to engage in activity that would be a violation of an FCA should report such retaliation to the University Compliance Officer.